 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-As at May 31, 2023, the Company has cash balances and no material interest-bearing debt, therefore, interest rate risk is minimal.
+As at November 30, 2023, the Company has cash balances and no material interest-bearing debt, therefore, interest rate risk is considered to be immaterial.